kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 				- Goal of the cult is to awaken her, the Broodmother, she will extinguish all life and rebuild from the ground off.
 			- Rem talked back to him, said it's not free will if we have to do what they say.
 	- He said the Rexum is the "god's" pawn in their scheme, asked why we serve him.
 GD wants to hold on to what it has, never letting it go.
 	- I asked timeline, GD arrived 5,000 years ago.
 I spoke of the Abyss, it's a spilling of ink that has affected all pages.
+He said we would keep our free will if we want it, agrees we would be more helpful.
+As long as we're out of the way and wont hinder him, he'll give us the locket.
+If we agree to help, he'll give us something else.
-	-
+		- Rem was against it.
+Valindra asked what if we lied.
+He said that he's peaceful but his beastmen aren't and will come after us.

 - TODO: Ask Chris about the bodies on the sarcophagus, anyone